hugochinchilla/lifeboat_linux/docs/graphics.md

         vga=ask

-            Seems to have no effect unles booting in legacy BIOS mode
+            Seems to have no effect unless booting in legacy BIOS mode